-3M is a science-based company committed to improving lives.
-One of 3M’s sustainability goals is to assure that the virgin wood fibre used in its pulp and paper-based products and packaging comes from sources that protect forests and respect the rights of workers and people who live in or may depend on forests for their livelihood.
+One of 3M’s sustainability goals is to assure wood fibre used in its products, including packaging, comes from sources that protect forests' ecological values and respect the rights of workers and people who live in or may depend on forests for their livelihood.

-Earthworm Foundation has helped 3M to build a robust pulp and paper sourcing policy and associated implementation program that goes beyond legal harvesting legislation to incorporate crucial social and environmental expectations for its suppliers.
+To achieve this goal, Earthworm Foundation partnered with 3M to create a robust Forest Products Sourcing Policy and associated implementation program which goes beyond legal harvesting legislation, incorporating crucial social and environmental expectations for its suppliers.

-Forests are under increasing pressure from human activity that results in forest loss and degradation.
-The pulp and paper industry is one of these pressures, but it can also be what keeps forests standing and contribute to the restoration of forest values.
+Forests are under increasing pressure from human activity resulting in forest loss and degradation.
+The forest product industry can contribute to these pressures but is also an essential part of the solution to keep forests thriving and restore forest values.

 Earthworm experts work directly with 3M staff in North America, Asia, Europe and Latin America to assess regional supply chain risks related to pulp and paper sourcing.
 Together, 3M and Earthworm Foundation engage with suppliers on responsible sourcing improvement and implement transformation projects to address the most urgent risks on the ground.